-The Southern Alberta Freestyle Ski Club strategic plan outlines several values we honour and expect our members to adhere to: respect, integrity, balance, safety, team commitment, excellence and fellowship.
+The Southern Alberta Freestyle Ski Club strategic plan outlines several values we honor and expect our members to adhere to: respect, integrity, balance, safety, team commitment, excellence and fellowship.
 We want an environment for training that respects each athlete, parent, coach and member of the public, where safety is of utmost consideration.
 We believe it is important that behavior positively supports all of our members and training sessions.
 This will apply to both dryland training and snow training.

 The following behaviors are never acceptable: